ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_overview.md

 Additional HCX appliances are deployed during configuration as necessary for L2 connectivity, WAN optimization, and gateway connections.

-### Networking specifications for HCX on IBM Cloud
+### Networking specifications for HCX
 {: #dr_backup_bundle_overview-hcx-networking-specs}

 * One public portable subnet with 16 IP addresses
 * Two private portable subnets with 64 IP addresses
 * Eight IP addresses from private portable vMotion subnet

-## Technical specifications for Veeam on {{site.data.keyword.cloud_notm}}
+## Technical specifications for Veeam
 {: #dr_backup_bundle_overview-veeam-tech-specs}

-The Single-node Trial for Data Protection and  Disaster Recovery includes Veeam on {{site.data.keyword.cloud_notm}}.
-The following components are ordered and included in the Veeam on {{site.data.keyword.cloud_notm}} service.
+The Single-node Trial for Data Protection and  Disaster Recovery includes Veeam.
+The following components are ordered and included in the Veeam service.

 * 25-package license of the Veeam Availability Suite
 * 4000 GB storage